 Sometimes, after we start delivering our Virtual CISO services in the company, we still need to sell ourselves to the internal teams and team members – and we do.

 The Information Security Program defines the responsibilities of a virtual CISO (or the company delivering the CISO as a Service offering) created for a customer.
 They may range from external consulting only to hands-on implementation, assessments, team, individual employee mentoring, security awareness training, security hardening audits and random spot checks, financial reporting on the money spent on cybersecurity to the board much more.

 One of the great benefits of working with our company is the talent we have – even if one is not a PCI expert when our clients fall under PCI compliance, we can always bring in a phenomenal PCI expert from our team to help them.
-We also have people on the technical side of things – penetration testing, forensics, incident response, security assessments – and at any point in time, any stage that a customer’s project is, we utilize them at the right time to make our CISO as a Service most effective, this works much better for our clients than depending on that one CISO.

 Together at Atlant Security, we also share information internally in our daily meetings, internal chats – the speed of information flow is much faster than a CISO can afford to read during their daytime job activities.